European Journal of Neurodegenerative Diseases 2020; 9(1) January-June: 15-19

 Catecholamines, essential in stress responses, also modulate inflammatory processes.
 The synthetic organic compound 6-hydroxydopamine (6-OHDA) can modify the time course of swelling and the exudate volume for carrageenan paw oedema and adjuvant arthritis in rat models.
 In this study, the effects of 6-OHDA treatment on the vasoreactivity to noradrenaline were investigated using standard and adjuvant arthritic rat models of acute and chronic inflammation.
 Blood vessel reactivity was tested at different time frames following 6-OHDA and adjuvant injections, with differences seen in vasoreactivity in the isolated perfused hind leg of rats with adjuvant arthritis compared with normal rats, with the maximum vasopressor response to noradrenaline, EAm, successively becoming reduced after the acute phase in the days following injection.
 The simultaneous injection of 6-OHDA with Freund’s complete adjuvant (FCA) caused increased paw swelling in the primary phase of arthritis.
 An injection of 6-OHDA in the paw of normal non-arthritic rats was associated to a decrease in EAm and an increase in pD2 for noradrenaline, up to day 5 following the 6-OHDA injection; EAm slightly increased, and pD2 decreased in the days leading to day 12 after the 6-OHDA injection.
 It was also observed that a 6-OHDA injection into the same rat paw 5 days before the FCA injection resulted in increased EAm in the isolated perfused hind leg from days 3 to 5 of arthritis.
 Arthritis strength significantly increased on days 3 and 5 of arthritis when 6-OHDA had simultaneously been injected with FCA, and on day 7, this effect disappeared.
 In this paper, we report that 6-OHDA injection increases paw swelling in a time-dependent manner and that adjuvant arthritis changes vasoreactivity compared to normal non-arthritic rats.

-KEYWORDS: 6-OHDA, arthritis, catecholamines, inflammation, vasoreactivity
+KEYWORDS: 6-OHDA, arthritis, catecholamine, inflammation, vasoreactivity

 INTRODUCTION